 We assert that RC=det⁡Adet⁡B (in this paper) and its log-transformed version (not presented here) LC=lnA−ln⁡∨B∨ follows fixed distributions.

-Not shown in the submitted paper, but elsewhere, i.e. the first author’s to be finalized thesis, it is shown that LC=lnA−lnB∝i=0d−1Λ2L−2i−Λ2L−2i where Λstands for our so-called log-chi-squared distribution.
+Not shown in the submitted paper, but elsewhere, i.e. the first author’s thesis, it is shown that LC=lnA−lnB∝i=0d−1Λ2L−2i−Λ2L−2i where Λstands for our log-chi-squared distribution.

-To avoid confusion the equation for ln(Q) is removed from the paper.
+To avoid confusion the equation for ln(Q) has been removed from the paper.

 Comment: